Privacy Notice for Pupils, Parents and Carers

 Collecting this information

 Pupil data is essential for the schools’ operational use.
-Whilst most of the pupil information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
-In order to comply with UK GDPR we will inform you at the point of collection, whether you are required to provide certain pupil information to us or if you have a choice in this and we will tell you what you need to do if you do not want to share this information with us.
+Whilst most of the pupil information you provide to us is mandatory, some of it is provided to us voluntarily.
+To comply with UK GDPR we will inform you at the point of collection, whether you are required to provide certain pupil information to us or if you have a choice in this and we will tell you what you need to do if you do not want to share this information with us.

 We collect personal information about pupils, parents and carers via the following methods: